1. Is my medical information confidential?

 A: The pricing and other additional information regarding the school insurance can be found at the following link via Red Hawk Central: Insurance information

-A: Yes.
-Make an appointment by calling (973-655-4361) so that we can schedule you with an appropriate healthcare provider.
+A: Appointments are preferred.
+Make an appointment by calling 973-655-4361 so that we can schedule you with an appropriate healthcare provider.
 Students are usually seen within 24-48 hours of calling for the appointment.

 A: We understand that this may happen from time to time and have built-in mechanisms to handle this for you.
 Please speak with your provider and/or front desk staff about your specific concerns.

-A: Our staff consists of five Board Certified Nurse Practitioners, two Registered Nurses and one part-time Board-Certified Family Practice Physician.
+A: Our staff consists of Board Certified Nurse Practitioners, Registered Nurses and a part-time Board-Certified Family Practice Physician.
 A Nurse Practitioner would most likely see you.
-Nurse Practitioners can exam, diagnose and treat patients as well as prescribe medications and treatments.
+Nurse Practitioners can examine, diagnose and treat patients as well as prescribe medications and treatments.
 One of the Nurse Practitioners specializes in Women’s Health.

 A: To be referred to a specialist, you must first make an appointment with the Nurse Practitioner.
 The Nurse Practitioner can refer you to a specialist if, after the evaluation, he/she conclude it to be the next best step.